alkhe/prim/README.md

 ## Pure Recursive Interface Markup

-Natural, fat free, and extensible interface markup for the web.
+Natural and extensible interface markup for the web.

 Prim is a new templating language that implements only the most intuitive and natural concepts of interface structure, allowing for developers to efficiently create platform-agnostic user interfaces.